uidaholib/main-web-redesign_draft/_fellowships/plastino.md

     <a href="https://forms.office.com/r/3UbunAida7 " class="btn btn-info my-2 mx-1"><span class="fas fa-edit"></span> Submit an Application</a>
 </div>-->

-**Applications are due Friday, March 21st** by the end of the day and a decision will be announced within two weeks of the deadline.
+**Applications are due Friday, Friday, February 20th** by the end of the day and a decision will be announced within two weeks of the deadline.

 Interested students are strongly encouraged to discuss their proposals with the Head of Special Collections and Archives, Dulce Kersting-Lark, as they are developing their application materials.
 Dulce can be reached at [dulce@uidaho.edu](mailto:dulce@uidaho.edu).

+Link to application form: [Ben J. Plastino Fellowship - Fill out form](https://forms.office.com/r/RfLQi1UcHU)

 ---